CURENT/andes/docs/source/install.rst

 Existing Python Environment (Advanced)
 --------------------------------------
-This is for advanced user only.
-Please skip it if you have set up a Conda envirnonment.
+This is for advanced user only and is not recommended on Microsoft Windows.
+Please skip it if you have set up a Conda environment.

 Instead of using Conda, if you prefer an existing Python environment, you can install ANDES with `pip`: